Japan's pachinko industry braces for anti-addiction regulation

 Industry insiders say that in recent years, operators have focussed on high rollers as their customer base shrunk.

-Hiroyoshi Fukaya of the pachinko industry publication GreenBelt said pachinko enthusiasts these days were often ready to spend 100,000 yen (US$899) in just one visit, compared with around 10,000 yen to 20,000 yen years ago.
+Hiroyoshi Fukaya of the pachinko industry publication GreenBelt said pachinko enthusiasts these days were often ready to spend ¥100,000 in just one visit, compared with around ¥10,000 to ¥20,000 years ago.

 Some analysts said the regulations would help return pachinko to its origins as a form of popular entertainment.